Almerys

 Sentinel Security Life Insurance Co. and Atlantic Coast Life Insurance Co. disclosed a cyber incident involving unauthorized access that occurred between April 7 and April 15, 2025.
 The companies reported that personally identifiable information associated with policyholders, beneficiaries, and other individuals connected to the firms may have been exposed.
 Potential data elements cited in reporting include names, Social Security numbers, taxpayer identification numbers, financial account information, dates of birth, medical records, and health insurance details; the companies stated they were unaware of misuse at the time of reporting.

-•[ data breach, identity theft, Social Security numbers ]
+•[ unauthorized access, data breach, Social Security numbers ]